Juvenile Indigent Defense Delivery System

-- For purposes of delinquency proceedings, a youth must be at least seven years of age at the time of the alleged delinquent act, Conn.
-Gen. Stat.
-Ann. § 46b-120(1)(A)(i);
+- For purposes of delinquency proceedings, a youth must be at least seven years of age at the time of the alleged commission of a delinquent act, Gen. Stat. § 46b-120(1)(A)(i) (2020);

-- Juvenile court has jurisdiction over most offenses alleged to have been committed prior to a youth’s 18th birthday, as well as any probation violation or court order violation pertaining to delinquency even if it occurs after turning 18 in an open case; all offenses alleged to have been committed after age 18, and certain offenses alleged at an earlier age, are charged in adult court, Conn.
-Gen. Stat.
-Ann. § 46b-120(1);
+- Juvenile court has jurisdiction over most offenses alleged to have been committed prior to a youth’s 18th birthday, as well as any probation violation or court order violation pertaining to delinquency even if it occurs after turning 18 in an open case; all offenses alleged to have been committed after age 18, and certain offenses alleged at an earlier age, are charged in adult court, Gen. Stat. § 46b-120(1) (2020);

 - Connecticut does not have any restrictions on how long the juvenile court can retain jurisdiction of a youth.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
 Connecticut has one way that juveniles can be prosecuted as adults:

 - If a youth age 15 or older is charged with a certain statutorily delineated offense; a class C, D or E felony; or an unclassified felony, then the prosecutor can file a motion for transfer, and the court will consider the youth’s age, probably cause, and the best interests of the youth and the public, and other factors.
 Gen. Stat. § 46b-127(a)(3) (2020); Conn.
 Gen. Stat. § 46b-127(b)(1) (2020).

 - Any youth age 15 or older charged with a capital felony, a class A felony, or a class B felony is automatically transferred to adult criminal court.
 Gen. Stat. § 46b-127(a)(1) (2020).